Get Started with Teleport | Teleport

 Sign in to your Teleport cluster by running the

-tsh logincommand with the URL of your cluster and the name of your Teleport user:tsh login --proxy=example.teleport.sh --user=username
+tsh logincommand with the URL of your cluster and the name of your Teleport user, assigning example to your account subdomain and username to your Teleport username:tsh login --proxy=example.teleport.sh --user=username

 When prompted, authenticate using your password, authenticator app, or hardware key.
 The command displays information about your Teleport cluster and account.
 For example:> Profile URL: https://example.teleport.sh:443 Logged in as: [email protected] Cluster: example.teleport.sh Roles: access, auditor, editor Logins: root Kubernetes: enabled Valid until: 2023-07-08 01:35:20 -0700 PDT [valid for 12h0m0s] Extensions: login-ip, permit-agent-forwarding, permit-port-forwarding, permit-pty, private-key-policy